 Press K with L Tap: Move playahead forward by one frame.

-Section 3: Colour Page:
+Section 3: Shortcuts in Colour Page

 1. Managing Node: